emmpak/CV/README.md

 An accountant with a strong analytical background and attention to detail gone rogue in the name of the Web.

-After graduating from Bentley University in Massachusetts with a degree in Corporate Finance & Accounting, I spent two years working in risk consulting and audit in NYC and London as an Intellectual Property and Contract Governance Advisor for large technology companies.
+After graduating summa cum laude from Bentley University in Massachusetts with a degree in Corporate Finance & Accounting, I spent two years working in risk consulting and audit in NYC and London as an Intellectual Property and Contract Governance Advisor for large technology companies.

 While I have always had an affection for numbers and logical thinking, I came to the realisation that I need some creativity in my life and that's when I fell in love with coding.